SEARCH

 Starting a new garden is both exciting and daunting.
 This one began with a large grass lawn and a few trees.
 Have a look at how it transformed year over year with the addition of flowering perennials, fruit trees, veggie beds, small ponds, raised beds, and garden art.

-If you would like to see my first garden, which also started with a bare lot, the tour is here complete with a front yard vegetable garden.
+If you would like to see my first garden—the one before this one, which also started with a bare lot, the tour is here complete with a front yard vegetable garden.

 Garden Photos Year By Year